-Thomas, a Unconditional Unionist, was the representative for Maryland's 2nd congressional district from 1865 to 1867.
+Thomas was the representative for Maryland’s 2nd congressional district and was an Unconditional Unionist.
+He served from 1865 to 1867.

 From Dec 1865 to Mar 1867, Thomas missed 263 of 613 roll call votes, which is 42.9%.
 This is much worse than the median of 25.1% among the lifetime records of representatives serving in Mar 1867.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000